 To be honest, in general, the more you pay the better you get when it comes about the ukulele.
-If you compare the sound of a high-end ukulele such as Oscar Schmidt OU57 with a budget-friendly Hilo 2655 baritone then you’ll recognize the difference.
-That doesn’t mean there aren’t any good difference at an affordable range.
-We have reviewed some that have excellent sound and it won’t make a dent on your wallet, too!
+If you compare the sound of a high-end ukulele such as Oscar Schmidt OU57 with a budget-friendly Hilo 2655 baritone then you’ll find the difference.
+That doesn’t mean there aren’t any good differences at an affordable range.
+We have reviewed above some that have excellent sound and won’t make a dent in your wallet, too!

 The material of the ukulele